-Beginning January 2006, the Company adopted SFAS 123R, which requires the measurement and recognition of compensation expense for all stock-based awards made to employees and directors based on the grant date fair value of those awards.
+In January 2006, the Company adopted SFAS 123R, which requires the measurement and recognition of compensation expense for all stock-based awards made to employees and directors based on the grant date fair value of those awards.
 SFAS 123R also requires forfeitures to be estimated at the time of grant and revised, if necessary, in subsequent periods if actual forfeitures differ from those estimates.
-Refer to note 2 of our April 2, 2006 unaudited interim consolidated financial statements.
+Refer to note 2 of the consolidated financial statements for the impact of the adoption of SFAS 123R.